ipfs/specs/routing/ROUTING_V1_HTTP.md

 ### `OPTIONS /routing/v1/providers`

-If supported the server should include a `SUPPORTED_ROUTERS` header key, with the value as the comma separated list of the routing systems supported.
+If supported the server should include an `Ipfs-Supported-Routers` header key, with the value as the comma separated list of the routing systems supported.

 ## Pagination